manisha159258-tech/data-quality-dashboard/README.md

 ## 🎥 Video Demo

-A quick walkthrough of both dashboards is included in this repository.
+A quick walkthrough of both dashboards :- https://www.linkedin.com/posts/manisha-vishvakarma-929951399_powerbi-dataanalytics-dataquality-activity-7443671029278887936-Upz5?utm_source=share&utm_medium=member_desktop&rcm=ACoAAGHZnPEBVfwZQ62klonTzdA6DBhxGdGiE9I

 © 2026 Manisha Vishwakarma
 All rights reserved.
 This project may be viewed and downloaded for **personal or educational use only**.
 Commercial use or claiming it as your own is prohibited.